nicovigil1/AdventureTime/README.md

 ## Contribution
-If you wish to contribute to Tech Connect please fork and clone down this repo.
+If you wish to contribute to Adventure Time please fork and clone down this repo.
 When making changes please follow the following guidelines:
    - Checkout to a branch `git checkout -b <your-branch-name>`
      - The brnach name should be descrptive of what you plan on accomplishing
    - Ensure that you have small, frequent, and descriptive commits